alchem1ster/AddOns-Update-Tool/docs/dulwich/porcelain.md

 These functions are meant to behave similarly to the git subcommands.
 Differences in behaviour are considered bugs.

+Note: one of the consequences of this is that paths tend to be interpreted relative to the current working directory rather than relative to the repository root.

 Functions should generally accept both unicode strings and bytestrings

 #### Attributes